 Monitoring the temperature of the meat is super important when smoking a prime rib (or any type of meat for that matter).
 Overcooked prime rib with a leathery texture is not worth six hours of effort in the backyard.
 A probe thermometer can help prevent disappointment, paving the way for glory when serving perfectly cooked smoked prime rib to hungry guests.
 Be sure to have a probe thermometer handy when smoking meat.

 Alright, let’s get the rib on the grill.
-The guys from How To BBQ Right are experts in the trade and have been working the barbecue competition circuit for 10 years.
+The team from How To BBQ Right are experts in the trade and have been working the barbecue competition circuit for 10 years.
 I’m going to trust their judgment when it comes to cooking times, but make sure to monitor the temperature of your meat, just in case.

 Prime rib cooks at approximately 20 minutes per pound.
 When the internal temperature of the meat hits 135 degrees, take it off the heat to let it rest.
 Reed says large cuts of meat gain 5 to 10 degrees after being taken off the heat, meaning the meat will be 140 degrees (internal temp.) and medium rare in 15 minutes.